human-body-compositon

 *Values are for an average human body weighing 80 kg

 Even though only it’s found in trace quantities, copper is instrumental in forming red blood cells and keeping nerve cells healthy.
 It also helps form collagen, a crucial part of bones and connective tissue.
 Even with constant research and studies to thoroughly understand these trace elements’ uses and benefits, scientists and researchers are constantly making discoveries.
-For example, recent research shows that some of these trace elements could be used to cure and fight chronic and debilitating diseases ranging from MND, ischemia to prostate cancer, heart disease, alzheimer’s, diabetes and hypertension.
+For example, recent research shows that senescence markers and these trace elements could be used to cure and fight chronic and debilitating diseases ranging from MND, ischemia to prostate cancer, heart disease, alzheimer’s, diabetes and hypertension.

 Does Our Body Contain all the Known Elements?